emerzonic/Express-React-App/README.md

 * Users can also delete an article from their saved articles.
 When a delete request is made by the user for a particular article, the articlue's id is sent via a delete request that uses mongoose's findByIdAndRemove method to delete the article.

-### Start search for your favorite articles [express-react-js-app.herokuapp.com](https://express-react-js-app.herokuapp.com/)
+### Start searching for your favorite articles [express-react-js-app.herokuapp.com](https://express-react-js-app.herokuapp.com/)